zama-ai/tfhe-rs/tfhe/docs/integer/serialization.md

-# Serialization / Deserialization
+# Serialization/Deserialization

 As explained in the introduction, some types (`Serverkey`, `Ciphertext`) are meant to be shared with the server that does the computations.

-The easiest way to send these data to a server is to use the serialization and deserialization features. concrete-integer uses the serde framework, serde's Serialize and Deserialize are implemented.
+The easiest way to send these data to a server is to use the serialization and deserialization features.
+Concrete integer uses the serde framework, so serde's Serialize and Deserialize are implemented.

-To be able to serialize our data, we need to pick a [data format], for our use case, [bincode] is a good choice, mainly because it is binary format.
+To be able to serialize our data, a [data format](https://serde.rs/#data-formats) needs to be picked.
+Here, [bincode](https://crates.io/crates/bincode) is a good choice, mainly because it is binary format.

 ```toml
 # Cargo.toml